Edit in GitHubLog an issue

 const CLIENT_SECRET = process.env.CLIENT_SECRET;

-To authenticate, we take these two variables and make a POST request to our authentication endpoint: https://ims-na1.adobelogin.com/ims/token/v3.
+Now, these two variables will be used to make a POST request to the authentication endpoint: https://ims-na1.adobelogin.com/ims/token/v3.
 You need to pass your credentials along with the requested scopes that allow for access to Firefly.
-We can wrap up the entire thing in one simple function:
+All of this can be done in this simple function:

 Copied to your clipboard